The secret to building applications that users love? Test, test, and test again.

 Purpose

-requirements to identify what to test and how to test it.
-This provides a solid
+During the requirements analysis phase, your team dives into the application's requirements to identify what to test and how to test it.
+This provides a solid knowledge base for the following phases, in which you plan, design, and execute the tests.

 Activities

-in detail and build a prioritized list of testing activities.
-If there's
+Testing/QA teams should collaborate with stakeholders to understand requirements in detail and build a prioritized list of testing activities.
+If there's potential to automate any testing processes it should be discussed here.

 As part of your requirements analysis, you should create a Requirements Traceability Matrix to map user requirements against test cases.
 This will help you track the success of your tests further along in the process.